mccabe93/CellularAutomata.NET/README.md

 - Wolfram.csproj => Rule 30
 - Conway.csproj => Game of Life.
 - Wolfram3D.csproj => Rule 30 extruded to 3 dimensions.
 Rendered with SILK.Net
+- Conway3D.csproj => Game of Life extruded to 3 dimensions.
+Rendered with SILK.Net.
 - ReverseRuleBuilder.csproj => Example/research of reversing out the rules that match a given state for a 5 cell [elementary automata](https://en.wikipedia.org/wiki/Elementary_cellular_automaton)

 ## Usage